Ervand Abrahamian: Iran Between Two Revolutions

 Abrahamian's best known and most cited book is Iran Between Two Revolutions (1982), published by Princeton University Press.
 It is an account of the history of Iran from the Constitutional Revolution of 1905–06 to the Islamic Revolution of 1978–79.

 Initial reviews were largely positive.
 Criticisms included disproportional focus on the Communist movement and the Tudeh Party, and reliance on British archives.
 Sepehr Zabih wrote that it is constrained by the ideological bias of neo-Marxist approach of E. P. Thompson.
 M. E. Yapp wrote: "with all its imperfections, Abrahamian's book is the most interesting and exciting book on the recent history of Iran which has appeared for many years."
 Zabih was more reserved: "this work is a significant addition to the literature on some aspects of the Iranian communist movement.
 The author is well versed in the selected periods of recent Iranian history.
 No one with sustained interest in Iranian politics, especially those of the left, could afford to ignore this volume."
 Gene R. Garthwaite wrote that the book made three significant contributions: "its class analysis will force all of us-Marxist and non-Marxist alike-to re-examine our ideas about Iran's twentieth-century history and will provide the basis for discussion for some time to come; it gives the best account of the development of the Tudeh party and its social, intellectual, and political bases; and it presents the most detailed account of the Pahlavi period (ca. 1921-78) and its political history."
 Mazzaoui described it as "the best and most balanced account of the social and political developments in contemporary Persian history."

 Radical Islam: The Iranian Mojahedin

 In Radical Islam: The Iranian Mojahedin (1989) Abrahamian investigated the origins and history of the People's Mujahedin of Iran (MEK).
-He concludes that the MEK has become a "religio-political sect" and a cult of personality, "at its most extreme," has been formed around its leader, Massoud Rajavi.
+The book sets out to answer several questions about the group, particularly concerning "the links between its ideology and its social bases."
 It was well received by reviewers.
 Eric Hooglund called it a "very important book" that provides "detailed, objective, and erudite analysis" of the MEK.
 He also argued that its most important contribution is the exposition of the party's ideology.
 Mazzaoui wrote: "There is very little to criticize in this masterfully written piece of current research.
 Dr. Abrahamian writes sympathetically and at times dramatically-but always as an accomplished scholar."